AppDaemon/appdaemon/docs/APPGUIDE.rst

 Services
 --------

 Services within AppDaemon are called to make something happen.
-For instance, instructing Home Assitant to turn a light on, or instructing AppDaemon itself to reload an App.
+For instance, instructing Home Assistant to turn a light on, or instructing AppDaemon itself to reload an App.
 They're a way for apps to interact with plugins and other apps without any direct coupling to either.

 Services are pre-registered functions that can be called by using their domain and service names with :py:meth:`call_service <appdaemon.adapi.ADAPI.call_service>` method of one of the API classes.
-Any app can call any service with this single method, and the services can each accept and return arbitary parameters.
+Any app can call any service with this single method, and the services can each accept and return arbitrary parameters.
 Calling services is the foundation of many of the methods in the API classes.

 Services each have a name and are hierarchically organized by namespace and domain, so they are uniquely identified by